awsdocs/aws-batch-user-guide/doc_source/launch-templates.md

   + The opening boundary that signals the beginning of a user data block: `--==BOUNDARY==`\.
 You must keep the line before this boundary blank\.
   + The content type declaration for the block: `Content-Type: text/cloud-config; charset="us-ascii"`\.
 For more information about content types, see the [Cloud\-Init documentation](https://cloudinit.readthedocs.io/en/latest/topics/format.html)\.
 You must keep the line after the content type declaration blank\.
   + The content of the user data, such as a list of shell commands or `cloud-init` directives\.
-+ The closing boundary that signals the end of the MIME multi\-part file: `--==BOUNDARY==--`\.You must keep the line before the closing boundary blank\.
++ The closing boundary that signals the end of the MIME multi\-part file: `--==BOUNDARY==--`\.
+You must keep the line before the closing boundary blank\.

-The follwing are example MIME multi\-part files that you can use to create your own\.
+The following are example MIME multi\-part files that you can use to create your own\.

 **Note**
-If you add user data to a launch template in the Amazon EC2 console, you can paste it in as plaintext, or upload from a file\.
-If you use the AWS CLI or an AWS SDK, you must first `base64` encode the user data and submit that string as the value of the `UserData` parameter when you call [CreateLaunchTemplate](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateLaunchTemplate.html), as shown in this JSON\.
+If you add user data to a launch template in the Amazon EC2 console, you can paste it in as plaintext\.
+Or, you can upload it from a file\.
+If you use the AWS CLI or an AWS SDK, you must first `base64` encode the user data and submit that string as the value of the `UserData` parameter when you call [CreateLaunchTemplate](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateLaunchTemplate.html), as shown in this JSON file\.

 ```
 {